d-xo/untrustix-git/readme.md

 fetched the full branch, they combine all hashes to verify the inclusion proof.
 The number of network requests required to lookup a build result remains constant as the number of builds increases.

+## Malicious Logs

+Most forms of bad behaviour can be observed by clients, and log operators cannot do any of the following without being detected:

+- Remove log entries
+- Modify existing log entries
+- Lie about the presence of a build in the log

+The protocol as described in this document does however allow log operators to fork the log and present different versions of the log to different followers.
+This would allow targeted attacks against individual users.
+To counter this the protocol should be extended to provide some venue where log followers can gossip commit hashes of logs that they follow.

 ## Testing